 No. Just bring yourselves, your guests and your witnesses!

 Not at all.
-The exchanging of rings is a traditional part of a wedding rather than a legal requirement.
+The exchanging of rings is a traditional part of a ceremony rather than a legal requirement.
 Some couples choose to exchange a token more personal to themselves, others not at all.

-For weekend weddings, a registrar will be allocated a month before.
+For weekend ceremonies, a registrar will be allocated a month before.
 If your ceremony is on a weekday it will be conducted by one of our experienced registrars.
 We are unable to allocate a specific registrar.
 There are however occasions where substitutions need to be made due to unforeseen circumstances.
 Please get in touch if you would like a meeting and we will try to arrange this wherever possible.

 If you are nationals of another country, then we suggest you contact your consulate or embassy to find out if that is a legal requirement in your country.

-The average civil wedding ceremony will take about 20 minutes.
+The average civil ceremony will take about 20 minutes.
 If you are adding readings, then it will last about 30 minutes depending on the length and number of the readings.

-It is important that you and your guests arrive in plenty of time so your wedding can start on time.
+It is important that you and your guests arrive in plenty of time so your ceremony can start on time.
 We do understand that sometimes things don’t always go to plan, and if you are late then we will try to accommodate your party.
-There is a possibility that your wedding will need to be rescheduled, depending on availability and registrar flexibility, to a later time or another day.
+There is a possibility that your ceremony will need to be rescheduled, depending on availability and registrar flexibility, to a later time or another day.

 By both arriving at different times we are able to minimise the risk of you accidently running into each other before the ceremony begins.
 At the Town Hall we have our own ushers to assist us, and each venue should also have someone there to help.
 Your registrar can advise you further in this regard.